|

 the friendliness and serviceability of this creation.
 Sooner or later,

-you'll spy the wildly convoluted linkage contraption that causes the
+you'll spy the wildly convoluted linkage contraption that causes the machine

 to shut off after the last record has been played.
 This mess is the result